alexholcombe/TessHons/README.md

 enter password: Loftus
 * Check Humby data saved
 * Make sure exits gracefully when run many but not all trials
+* match Jen's font etc. Hers is upper case so there isn't much point.
+* The password box is too small!
+* Try all the paths in the right place

 Check scaling of text